How to Aim High-Beam Headlights for Safety Driving

 We recommend that headlights are aimed with a headlight aiming system for proper alignment.
 If you are not familiar with the legal requirements for aiming headlights, please see a professional service provider.
-Click here to download a PDF copy of the guidelines listed below.

 We recommend getting your workplace ready before installation.
-Be sure that:

 1. Vehicle is being aimed on a level surface.